 In the following article, we’ll go over some common causes of no air coming out of vents in one room and how to increase airflow in the air ducts that are affected.

 Common Causes for Weak or Limited Air Flow

 Vent is Blocked or Closed

 Perhaps the most common cause for a room not responding to your heating/cooling system is blocked vents.
 To heat or cool your room, the air needs to be able to enter freely and disperse itself accordingly.

 This happens when the air is pumped through the vents in the room, usually located by the baseboards or on the ceiling.
 These vents will often include a closable grate or damper on them, allowing you to block air flow if you choose to.
 See where this is heading?

-The first thing to do is check the vents in the room for any kind of obstruction.
+The first thing to do is to confirm the temperature of air coming out of the vent while also checking the vents in the room for any kind of obstruction.
 This can be furniture, bedding, or even the damper itself being closed.